Management Reporting Systems

 Designers and Users of These Systems

-Controllers and chief financial officers (CFOs) tend to dedicate a significant amount of their time to designing, implementing, maintaining and adjusting management reporting systems, as well as to monitoring and analyzing their output, and recommending courses of action to management based on such analysis.
+Controllers and chief financial officers (CFOs) tend to dedicate a significant amount of their time to designing, implementing, maintaining, and adjusting management reporting systems, as well as to monitoring and analyzing their output, and recommending courses of action to management based on such analysis.
 Information technology and management science staff members often are key partners with financial managers and financial analysts in the development and maintenance of management reporting systems.

 Desktop Versus Mainframe

-In many cases, however, management reporting systems are constructed and maintained strictly using desktop computing, built in Excel spreadsheets and running on personal computers, rather than programmed in mainframe environments.
+In many cases, however, management reporting systems are constructed and maintained strictly using desktop computing, built-in Excel spreadsheets and running on personal computers, rather than programmed in mainframe environments.
 In large and small companies alike, the reasons for utilizing desktop computing (often requiring ample amounts of manual data input) generally are twofold.

 First, the costs of development and maintenance tend to be much lower than with mainframe applications.

 Second, a desktop computing environment allows for much greater flexibility in changing computational algorithms and reporting formats than does a typical mainframe-based application.
-It is a vital consideration in dynamic business environments where corporate structure, product offerings, business processes, analytical methods and/or reporting requirements are in constant flux, or where management is prone to ask frequent non-standard or customized questions of its financial analysts.
+It is a vital consideration in dynamic business environments where corporate structure, product offerings, business processes, analytical methods, and/or reporting requirements are in constant flux, or where management is prone to ask frequent non-standard or customized questions of its financial analysts.

 Automation Versus Manual Processes

-What are called management reporting systems are, in many firms, often heavily dependent on manual processes, and far from being fully (or even primarily) automated?
-For example, many of the reports that wind up on executives' desks actually may be spreadsheets manually populated with data and formatted by staff.
+What are called management reporting systems are, in many firms, often heavily dependent on manual processes, and far from being fully (or even primarily) automated.
+For example, many of the reports that wind up on executives' desks actually can be spreadsheets manually populated with data and formatted by staff.
 In this sense, management reporting systems often are, in a stricter sense, processes more than information systems as that phrase is generally understood.

 Applications of Management Reporting